Rohingya genocide: Crackdown

 On 3 February 2017, the Office of the United Nations High Commissioner for Human Rights (OHCHR) released a report based on interviews with more than 200 Rohingya refugees, which said that the abuses included gang-rape, mass killing, and killing children.
 Nearly half of the interviewees stated that family members of theirs had been killed.
 Half of the women interviewed stated that they had been raped or sexually assaulted: the report described the sexual violence as "massive and systematic".
 The army and police were alleged to have burned "homes, schools, markets, shops, and mosques" belonging to or used by the Rohingya people.

 In March 2017, a police document obtained by Reuters listed 423 Rohingyas detained by the police since 9 October 2016, 13 of whom were children, the youngest being ten years old.
 Two police captains in Maungdaw verified the document and justified the arrests; one of them said, "We the police have to arrest those who collaborated with the attackers, children or not, but the court will decide if they are guilty; we are not the ones who decide."
 Burmese police also claimed that the children had confessed to their alleged crimes during interrogations and that they were not beaten or pressured during questioning.
 The average age of those detained is 34, the youngest is 10, and the oldest is 75.

 On 24 October 2018, Marzuki Darusman, chairman of the Independent International Fact-Finding Mission on Myanmar, reported examples of atrocities committed by Myanmar security forces against Rohingya Muslims.
 This Independent International Fact-Finding Mission was established in 2017 by the UN Human Rights Council in Geneva.

-Spewing hate speech
+Dissemination of hate material

-In a report published in March 2024, the IIMM stated the military had in a "systematic and coordinated" manner "spread material designed to instill fear and hatred of the Rohingya minority".
-The report found the military used dozens of seemingly unrelated Facebook pages to spread hate speech against the Rohingya prior before the 2017 Rohingya attacks.
+In a report which was published in March 2024, the IIMM stated that in a "systematic and coordinated" manner "the military had spread material which was designed to instill fear and hatred of the Rohingya minority".
+The report stated that the military used dozens of seemingly unrelated Facebook pages to spread hate speech against the Rohingya before it launched its attacks on them in 2017.